 The defense recognized that the International Agency for Research on Cancer classified talc as “possibly carcinogenic to humans,” but pointed out that pickled vegetables and even coffee have carried the same designation.

 It took about seven hours for the jury to deliberate.
 All but one of the 12 jurors signed the verdict in favor of Johnson & Johnson.
 At least nine members needed to agree.

 $110 Million Jury Verdict

-Johnson & Johnson’s victory was quickly followed by the company’s biggest talc trial loss yet.
+Johnson & Johnson’s victory was quickly followed by another loss.
 In May 2017, a different jury in St. Louis awarded $110 million in compensatory and punitive damages to Lois Slemp, 62, of Virginia.

 Slemp alleged Johnson & Johnson’s talcum powder products caused her ovarian cancer.
 She claimed to have used Johnson’s Baby Powder and Shower to Shower body powder for more than 40 years.